St Bride’s House

 Navigating an existing fabric

-We have faced two key challenges in the design development involving the existing building.
-Firstly, a tenant remaining in situ.
-This presented potential problems that required workable solutions, including phasing, access, sanitation, and power.
-Working closely with the design team, we provided bespoke solutions to any concerns that arose throughout the design process.
+We encountered two key challenges during design development.
+The first was maintaining operations for a tenant remaining in situ, requiring careful planning around phasing, access, sanitation, and power.
+Working closely with the design team, we developed tailored solutions to ensure minimal disruption throughout the process.

 09 Collaborators